 Not acceptable anywhere:

-– Fedoras: It's the patriarchy's favourite hat.
+–Fedoras: It's the patriarchy's favorite hat.
 Women who wear fedoras do so because they hate themselves.

-– Dip-dye: These actually look OK until you realise that everyone has one and your festival campsite has turned into a weird sequel to Being John Malkovich where all of the characters look like Haim.
+–Dip-dyed hair: This actually looks OK until you realize that everyone has it and your festival campsite has turned into a weird sequel to Being John Malkovich in which all of the characters look like Haim_._

 DRINKING ON WEEKNIGHTS

 This, unfortunately, is a double standard.
-If you are a student, you should really drink and smoke and snort and puke, and then do it all over again, for days on end, until it goes back to getting dark before EastEnders.
+If you are a student, you should really drink and smoke and snort and puke, then do it all over again, for days on end until the world is dark and cold again.

-You need to get it out of your system, because once you're part of the workforce, nothing screams DICK louder than showing up to the office in last night's make-up looking and smelling like a clown that got hit by a train.
+You need to get it out of your system, because once you're part of the workforce, nothing screams DICK louder than showing up to the office in last night's makeup looking and smelling like a clown who got hit by a train.

 Photo by the author

 Let 'em.
-Girls have a way harder time feeling confident than boys in the summer because they're expected to get a wax every two weeks, be a realistic shade of bronze and look good in short-shorts.
-Once we actually achieve this Kendall Jenner-like visage we might as well have some fun with it.
+Girls have a way harder time feeling as confident as boys in the summer because they’re expected to get a wax every two weeks, be a realistic shade of bronze, and look good in short shorts.
+Once we actually achieve this Kendall Jenner–like appearance we might as well have some fun with it.

-Girls: go wild, be as big a dickhead as you want this summer – just avoid hooking up with boys that are dickheads.
+Girls: Go wild, be as big a dickhead as you want this summer—just avoid hooking up with boys who are dickheads.